1.5 million BC residents do not have timely viable access to prehospital critical care

 Note: This petition is in no way meant to criticize the heroic efforts of BC's rank and file paramedics who are doing the best they can given the limited resources they have to work with in what is one of the most stressful jobs imaginable.

 Each day, somewhere in BC, about 300 of our loved ones are stricken with urgent or critical care needs conditions/injuries, which represents about 20 per cent of all patients transported by BCEHS ambulance.
 It is medical fact that all urgent/critical care needs patients benefit from an ALS paramedic or doctor who can provide timely response for much better pain management, reduced risk of permanent injury and reduced risk of death.
 Between 12,500 and 25,000 emergency calls (2.5% to 5%) annually or between 34 and 67 calls per day are for critical care needs patients in western countries and we are sure BC is no exception.
 That means that roughly 22 ALS ambulances must should be available for up to 300 calls per day province wide, with at least 34 to 67 of those calls getting the highest response priority of those calls.
-Perhaps BCEHS executive vice-president Linda Lupini can explain to us how that her approach works in the real world for all the urgent or critical care needs patients which are not getting timely/viable ALS ambulance responses when their condition arises.
+Perhaps BCEHS executive vice-president Linda Lupini can explain to us how her approach works in the real world for all the urgent or critical care needs patients who are not getting timely/viable ALS ambulance responses when their condition arises.

 Did you know that in BC, doctors, nurses, firefighters, or search and rescue crews are all NOT allowed to provide prehospital care, even critical care, to patients.
 Why is that?
-If a first responder or medical professional has a BC-issued EMA licence and is appropriately trained, why on earth would our politicians legally restrict them from helping our loved ones in their time of dire need - on what could be the worst day of their lives?
+If a first responder or medical professional has a BC-issued EMA licence and is appropriately trained, why would our politicians legally restrict them from helping our loved ones in their time of dire need - on what could be the worst day of their lives?
 This is an insane law, and it must be changed.

 FACT: BC's has close to 4.9 million residents, yet BC only has 22 Advanced Life Support ambulances province-wide.
 Not one of these 22 ambulances have a doctor on board, this includes BC's four air ambulance helicopters.

-Here's another alarming statistic: BC only has 240 ALS paramedics available for general community response province-wide, while Alberta has 2,668 ALS registered ALS paramedics.
+Here's another alarming statistic: BC has just 240 ALS paramedics available for general community response province-wide, while Alberta has 2,668 ALS registered ALS paramedics.
 There is no question that ALS paramedics can save more lives and reduce more injuries than Basic Life Support attendants, but that doesn't mean BLS attendants don't care, they are doing the best they can with the training they have.
 That is exactly why BCEHS needs to train thousands more BLS attendants to ALS levels.

 BCEHS ALS ambulance distribution (22 total):